2015 Patient Safety & Quality Symposium – Organizing for High Reliability

 What is personalized medicine?
 Dr. Spertus translates the concept of personalized medicine to routine clinical care and everyday medical decision making.
 He will help prepare you to think through and plan for physician adoption of evidence-based ...

-John Spertus, MD, MPH, FACC, FAHA
+John Spertus, MD, FAHA

-John Spertus, MD, MPH, FACC, FAHA
+John Spertus, MD, FAHA

 When HROs Fail - Lessons Learned For Healthcare